-I think it was well over a month ago that I began to map out what I was doing here at Roseytee, trying to get my posting direction down.
+I think it was well over a month ago that I began to map out my Rosey blogging content, trying to get my posting direction down.
 Shamefully, I haven’t really gotten round to doing much about it.
 My mind has been elsewhere in recent weeks and time doesn’t seem to be slowing down any which, is turning into a right pain in the bum.
 We are half way through February, when did that happen!

 I have a pile of dishes in the sink, a calendar stuck on January and a back up of photo’s on my flash drive crying out for a blog post so let’s get going with my first ‘Local Review’ post.